jasonm23/onlisp-markdown/onlisp.md

 they have to "return" the rest by altering their parameters.
 Fortunately, this isn’t necessary in Common Lisp, because any function can return multiple values.

-The built-in function truncate returns two values, for example—the trun- cated integer, and what was cut off in order to create it.
+The built-in function truncate returns two values, for example—the truncated integer, and what was cut off in order to create it.
 A typical implementation will print both when truncate is called at the toplevel:

 ```